Tuesday, 30 April 2013

 Above is the opening of the Police Boys’ Club in 1960 by Kathy Morrison, the Mrs of the then Governor General, Bill Morrison, whose mates called him Viscount Dunrossil.

-A highly controversial decision to close the club was made by the 2006 PCYC Board of Directors who had other plans for the site, and it was closed in that year.
+A highly controversial decision to close the club was made by the 2006 PCYC Board of Directors who had other plans for the site which did not eventuate, and it was closed in that year.
 Part of the reason for its closure was because a structural report seemed to indicate it should be written off.
-The report, of which I have a copy, was publicly disputed by a top QLD builder and the board was criticised for not having called for input from users and the public before making its decision.
+The report, of which I have a copy, was publicly disputed by a top QLD builder who believed its repair would have been relatively easy and inexpensive, and the PCYC Board of Directors at the time was criticised for not having made a proper effort to call for input from users and the public before making its decision

 In the above photo facing us is the late Bruce Vincent sparring an unidentified opponent.
 Bruce, who did much for the club and was a life member, was ACT's best heavyweight boxer of his era and an excellent judoka.
 The photo was taken in 1975.
 Bruce died from a heart attack on the 3/3/14.
 He was a very high quality human being who will be missed.